Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 Annually the President of the College shall establish a Committee on Non-Discrimination.
 The Committee on Non-Discrimination shall be comprised of the following:

-• Vice President of Student Services (or delegate)
+- Vice President of Enrollment Management and Student Affairs (or delegate)